← All Conditions

 ETS Treatment for Excessive Sweating, London

 Endoscopic thoracic sympathectomy (ETS) — a highly effective keyhole procedure for primary hyperhidrosis affecting the hands, armpits, or face.
 Over 95% success rate for palmar sweating.
-Most patients home the same day or the following morning.
+Single small incision each side of the chest.
+Most patients stay overnight.
 London Bridge Hospital and Lister Hospital Chelsea.
+Surgery is considered after non-surgical options have been tried.
+Excessive sweating symptom page →

 What Is